Train seat

+Business class seats on a Frecciarossa 1000 train at InnoTrans 2024 in Berlin, Germany.

-A train seat is a seat used in a passenger train's passenger railroad car allowing passengers to sit during their travels.
+A train seat is a seat used in a passenger train car allowing passengers to sit during their travels.

 Features and amenities

-A train seat design has a seat base height, seating angle, seat depth (the distance from the front edge of the seat to the back of the seat), seat hardness and seat width that can support the sitting position of average passengers.

-The seats generally have paddings or are cushioned, providing a level of comfort to the passengers and distributing the sitting passenger's weight.
-The chairs generally are equipped with armrests and neck support at a height of the average passenger.
-At the back of a chair often flip-down tables, magazine racks and waste containers are installed for passengers behind them.
-More luxurious railroad coaches like lounge cars can provide recliners with special upholstery with amenities like headphone connections and electronic visual displays are the like.
+The seats generally have padding or are cushioned, providing a level of comfort to the passengers and distributing the sitting passenger's weight.
+The chairs are generally equipped with armrests and neck support at the height of the average passenger.
+Often, at the backs of the chairs, there are flip-down tables, magazine racks and waste containers for the use of the passenger behind them.
+More luxurious railroad coaches, like lounge cars, can provide recliners with special upholstery, with amenities like headphone connections, electronic visual displays and the like.

-To use the available space in an optimal way often also jump seats are installed that only take up space when a passenger sits on it.
-When nobody uses them there's extra space for bicycles, strollers and the like.

-These seats are generally installed near the doors, which means at stops passengers who wish to continue using these seats will have to stand up to make room for passengers who want to leave the train.
+To best use the available space, jump seats are often installed, as they only take up space when passengers sit on them.
+When not in use, the space can be used for other items such as bicycles or strollers.
+These seats are generally installed near the doors, which means that at stops passengers who wish to continue using these seats will have to stand up to make room for passengers who want to leave the train.

 Seating layout

-Train passenger coaches can have different seating layouts, based on the coach's maximum seating capacity, that determine the placement of the train seats, space for walking and legroom for the passengers.
-In a corridor coach there are several compartments with generally two times three seats facing each other.
+Train coaches have different seating layouts depending on factors such as passenger capacity and service type.
+These factors influence the type and placement of seating, aisles, and legroom space for passengers.

-The chairs in an open coach, with one or more open plan areas with a centre aisle, are usually arranged in pairs of two with an aisle seat and a window seat.
-In a composite coach are mixed-class cars featuring both open seating and compartments.
+Corridor coaches contain several compartments with seating typically consisting of two sets of bench seats facing each other.
+The seats in an open coach are usually arranged in pairs with an aisle seat and a window seat, with the aisle seat closer to the centre aisle.
+Composite coaches feature both open seating and compartments.

-Some seats, generally close to the train doors, are designated as priority seats for elderly, disabled, pregnant women and the injured.

-In first class coaches individual seat arrangements with more legroom are provided for.
+Some seats that are close to the train doors are designated as priority seats for passengers with specific needs, such as pregnant women and the elderly.
+In first class coaches, individual seating arrangements generally provide increased legroom.

-The chairs are not necessarily facing the direction that the train is travelling as trains change direction and often sets of seats are arranged facing each other with a single or double tables in between.
+Seats are not necessarily facing the direction that the train is traveling as trains change direction.
+Often, sets of seats are arranged facing each other with a table in between.

-Long seats (Longitudinal seats)

-Long seats, JR East 205-500 series.
+Longitudinal seating (Long seats)

+Long seats in a London Underground 1995 Stock.
+Long seats are common in many metro systems around the world.

-Long seats or longitudinal seats refers to a layout in which bench seats are installed along the side walls of the train car.
-This configuration minimizes seating space to maximize standing room, allowing for smoother boarding and alighting of passengers.
+Longitudinal seating, also known as long seats, refers to a layout in which bench seats are installed along the walls of a train carriage.
+This configuration provides greater standing room and total capacity, compared to many transverse seating arrangements.

-Since this style emphasizes transportation volume above all else, it is often used for rapid transit within cities, commuter rails and lines of a similar nature.
+Since this style of seating emphasizes transportation volume, it is generally used for rapid transit within cities, commuter rail services, and similar uses.